auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 Cells have a code, a program, given in the RNA and DNA of the nucleus (and separately in mitochondria).
 DNA has symbols and a grammar.
 There are codes which signal when to stop reading a genetic snippet of information.
 DNA has jump statements, branching, control flow, essentially like an _if_ statement in programming.

-As Joscha Bach puts it, cells are a self-replicating Turing machines which exploit entropy gradients.
+As Joscha Bach puts it, cells are a self-replicating Turing machines which exploit entropy gradients created by the laws of physics.

 ### Turing Machines